About the workshop

 • Understand what a disaster recovery plan is and how it can be developed

-• Develop an information security training plan
+• Develop an information training plan

 • Advise on possible responses to a suspected attack